Pretzel-wav/nsp-rust-programming-language/notes.md

 - Each value has a variable in Rust that's called its *owner*
 - There can only be one owner at a time
 - When the owner goes out of scope, the value will be dropped

+Calling `String::from` (and similar functions) requests memory from the operating system at runtime